European doctors' Summer Magazine: What role for prevention in solving the health workforce crisis?

 The two main themes of the magazine are the ongoing health workforce crisis and the need for prevention to ease pressure on the health system.
 The editorial by CPME Vice President Dr Andreas Botzlar warns that when the health workforce breaks, the system follows.
 He urges EU institutions and national authorities to seize this moment to move beyond declarations and deliver the concrete, coordinated strategies and investments needed to support Europe’s healthcare professionals and ensure high-quality care for all patients.

-We include an in-depth report our high-level conference at the European Parliament, “Solutions for the European Health Workforce Crisis” generously hosted by MEP Dr András Kulja and MEP Tilly Metz, sharing four take-home messages and providing the views of the hosting MEPs who emphasised that the health workforce crisis is a shared problem across European countries and need to establish common solutions.
+We include an in-depth report our high-level conference at the European Parliament, “Solutions for the European Health Workforce Crisis” generously hosted by MEP Dr András Kulja and MEP Tilly Metz, sharing four take-home messages and providing the views of the hosting MEPs who emphasised that the health workforce crisis is a shared problem across European countries and the need to establish common solutions.

 Our EU Policy Adviser, Diogo Teixeira Pereira, provides an article explaining why paper medicine package leaflets matter to patients and calling for them to be maintained by pharmaceutical companies in the paper format, and the electronic format should be a complementary tool.